12 Books Down: Celebrating the Midway Milestone on My Reading Goal

 This also reminded of a quote by Ram Dass “your own soul is your guru, quiet the mind and listen to your higher self”

-“society will almost never confirm your intuition until its mainstream already.
+Also it says“society will almost never confirm your intuition until its mainstream already.
 For this reason, if you try to look outside for confirmation on what you know to be true for you, you’ll almost always get backlash and differing opinions on what next steps you should take.
 Hence avoid looking externally for answers.
 Follow your intuition, your gut feeling, your inner wisdom, and the Universe/God"

 (pg 112)